grant street grow homes

 A fourth ground-level home integrates accessibility into the fabric of an existing neighborhood and offers senior populations an opportunity to age-in-community, not just age-in-place.
 The homes further sustainability goals through Net Zero Energy construction and by enhancing the people-density necessary to support neighborhood walkability and transit frequency.

 Though small in scale, the Grant Street Grow Homes demonstrate how an otherwise gentrifying neighborhood can instead become an incubator of socio-economic diversity through permanently affordable homeownership.
-The use of simple, well-crafted deed restrictions offers a tool for local nonprofits and market-rate developers alike to pursue middle housing opportunities that counter rather than perpetuate the displacement of low-income households.

 This is an anti-displacement, pro-empowerment model of housing—one that enables successive generations of households, who would otherwise be limited to rental housing, to retain their own equity rather than build their landlord’s.
 This type of small-scale “affordable inclusion” incubator will provide a precedent for many other developments in Eugene on parcels that are now developable under Oregon’s new middle housing opportunity.